douglasmbura/Visibility-Hackathon-WebApp/README.md

 <img alt="storymap-download-csv" src="https://user-images.githubusercontent.com/4737136/205482257-40a59278-c015-4d27-aa45-9b53b1c4b62c.png">

 ### C. Update your Google Sheet Options tab info and refresh your live map.
+Now that your published Google Sheet is linked to your live map, go to the Options tab to update any of these items:

+- Map Title
+- Map Subtitle
+- Author Name
+- Author Email or Website
+- Author Code Repo
+Open the browser tab that displays your live map and refresh the page to see your changes.

 ### D. Geocode locations and customize new markers in the Points tab.
+Now we can start to add new content to your map.
+In the Points tab of your Google Sheet, you’ll see column headers to organize and display interactive markers on your map.
+Replace the demonstration data with your own, but do not delete or rename the column headers, since the Leaflet code looks for these specific names.

+- Group: Create any labels to categorize groups of markers in your legend.
+- Marker Icon: Insert a Font Awesome free and solid icon name such as ```fa-ice-cream``` or ```fa-coffee```, or any Material Design icon name such as ```rowing``` or ```where_to_vote```.
+You can also use custom indigenous icons such ```fc_bird```, ```fc_canoe```, ```fc_spear_fishing``` etc. or create and use your own custom icons.
 ### E. Remove or display point, polygon, or polylines data and legends.

 #### F. Save each Google Sheets tab as a CSV file and upload to GitHub.

 ## Credits (and licenses)
 Adopted from code developed by [Ilya Ilyankou](https://github.com/ilyankou) and [Jack Dougherty](https://github.com/jackdougherty) with support from Connecticut Humanities and Trinity College, CT.
 Inspired by Code for Atlanta mapsfor.us (2016) https://github.com/codeforatlanta/mapsforus (BSD-3-Clause).
 Adapted from MUX Lab, Map Effects 100: https://github.com/muxlab/map-effects-100, see http://muxlab.github.io/map-effects-100/Leaflet/11_scroll-driven-map-navigation.html.